Welcome to today's edition of the Rush 24-7 podcast.

 I might even be persuaded for a direct cash infusion to the rich, but it would take a lot of money.

-But I either thing, uh, either way will work.
+But either thing, either way will work.

 There's no question about it, which is what Obama says he wants.

-Now, the politico has a story today, stimulus not just for burly men.
+Now, the Politico has a story today, stimulus not just for burly men.

 Now, what's happening out there?